bbauska/CSS-Notes4Pros/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch28-4">Section 28.4: Multiple transforms</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Multiple transforms can be applied to an element in one property like this:
+<p>Multiple transforms can be applied to an element in one property like this:</p>

 <pre><code><b>transform</b>: rotate(15deg) translateX(200px);</code></pre>